navy interior communications electrician - ic rate

 IC3 John Cummings, left, trains IC3 Joshua Aziz, from Los Angeles, to operate the visual landing aid control station aboard the USS John C. Stennis (CVN 74).
 (Source: U.S. Navy / MC3 Chepusov)

-At A school, the ICs study subjects such as electrical math, basic schematics, AC/DC circuits, solid-state characteristics and logic systems required for the IC rating.
+At A school, the ICs study subjects such as schematics, AC/DC circuitry, and solid-state electronics.
+Electrical math and logic systems are also part of the curriculum.
+They are also taught CPR.

 What’s Life Like for an Interior Communications Electrician (IC)?